Single sign-on

 It is critical to maintain secure communication when sending tokens to the browser.
 Always use HTTPS connections to transmit tokens.
 The HTTPS method prevents potential interception and keeps the transaction secure.

-Always generate the hash server-side; never expose your secret key in the frontend.
+Always generate the hash on server-side and never expose your token on the frontend side of your application.